michaelgira23/swarms/README.md

 $ npm install swarms
 ```

-Note: On Windows, you may fail to install the `node-usb` package getting errors like:
+Note: On Windows, you may get errors installing the `node-usb` package like the following: you may fail to install the `node-usb` package getting errors like:

 ```
 error C2011: 'timespec': 'struct' type redefinition